Effective Date: July 1, 2022

 Minor California Residents.
 California residents who are registered users of the Services and are under the age of 18 may be entitled under California law to request and obtain removal of content and information that they themselves post on the Services.
 You may request such removal by emailing us at email@example.com.
 In your request, please provide a description of the material that you want removed and information sufficient to permit us to locate the material, including your name, email address, year of birth, mailing address (including city, state, and zip code), and the subject line “California Removal Request.”
 Please note that your request does not ensure complete or comprehensive removal of the material.
 For example, materials that you have posted may be republished or reposted by another user or third party.

-California Privacy Law.
-California's Civil Code section 1798.100 et seq. provides residents of California a number of rights as they relate to Personal Information.
-These are the “right to know”, the “right to delete”, and the “right to opt-out”.
+State Privacy Laws.
+Several states have enacted privacy laws which provide their residents a number of rights as they relate to Personal Information.
+These are the “right to know”, the “right to correct”, the “right to delete”, and the “right to opt-out”.

 Right to Know.
 You may request Flatiron School provide you the specific pieces of personal information that Flatiron School has about you; categories of personal information we have collected about you; categories of sources from which the personal information is collected; categories of personal information that Flatiron School sold or disclosed for a business purpose about you; categories of third parties to whom the personal information was sold or disclosed for a business purpose; and the business or commercial purpose for collecting or selling personal information.
 Please note that much of the information you can make a request for is already contained in this Policy.
 Should you wish to exercise this right, please see the section below which explains how to do so.
 If you do not have an account with Flatiron School, we may ask for some Personal Information in order to verify your identity and your rights to the data subject to your request.